eleblanc-ai/SweetPea/docs/add-endpoint.md

             return "Invalid argument, expected a numeric type."

- ✏️ You can also choose to [import functions](https://docs.python.org/3/tutorial/modules.html) into the server, rather than writing them directly into `Server.py`.
+✏️ You can also choose to [import functions](https://docs.python.org/3/tutorial/modules.html) into the server rather than writing them directly into `Server.py`.

 ## Creating the endpoint